pik-copan/pycopancore/docs/step_by_step.rst

 ``Culture`` nor the ``Social Metabolism`` nor the ``Nature`` taxon.
 This also applies to the ``Society`` entity.

-TODO: NEXT LINE NEEDS TO BE CHANGED!
+The CORE:framework is modular in the sense that various model components can be combined.
+Hence, we can use classes of the ``base`` package, as we will later do when using the ``Culture`` class of the ``base`` package.

-We will continue by tailoring the ``Individual`` entity such that is satisfies the needs of a dwarf in our story.
+We will continue by investigating the processes that determine our model.

 Processes
 ---------
-There are various ways to start implementing our model.
-In this tutorial we start by considering the processes involved in our story.
+There are various ways to start conceptualizing and implementing our model.
+In this tutorial we start by considering the processes involved in our fairy tale .
 There are four of them (which for the instructiveness of this tutorial are the :doc:`four processes <../framework_documentation/process_types_index>` provided by the CORE:framework):

 - Aging, a ``Step`` process